correa21/mobiles/ER_app/gym_app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+TODO:
+- implement block builder of authentication in main file and a splash screen

+- authentication bloc as singleton

+- Change drawer to bottom navigation bar

+- Consume api

+- At athlete routine page add a startup bloc event to get the newest routine and implement bloc consumer as child of bloc provider and use a refresh indicator

+- wrap evreting in a single child scroll

+- implement hive for storing the routine list to work without internet